willGraham01/PiranhasHalfyord/scenes/04-scouting-the-docks.md

 - (Investigation DC 10) (Perception DC 10) (Asking the Harbourmaster about this topic) This area is accessible by the public, so the party might conclude this is a location from which the gang might attempt to throw their potions.
 - [GANG SIGN](#gang-signs).
 Whilst looking around the area, a character notices markings etched into the low wall on the upper level near where the cargo is unloaded.
 It has the same mark as the gang's necklace design that the party has encountered, along with some other arrows sketched around it.
-  - The mark has a tooth which appears to have it's point lowered onto the floor.
-Along the floor, various arrows are drawn pointing towards where the end of the tooth makes contact with the floor.
-FIXME: picture?
+  - The mark in question is the "meeting point" gang mark.
   - (Deciphered) The mark can be deciphered to indicating something like a meeting spot or staging post.

 ## Investigations: The Docking Crane